kylesuzuki/ad-ds-sim/README.md

 </p>

 <h1>Active Directory Lab: User Authentication and Access Control Simulation in Azure</h1>
-This beginner-friendly tutorial provides hands-on experience with setting up an on-premises Active Directory within Azure Virtual Machines.
+This comprehensive tutorial provides hands-on experience with setting up an on-premises Active Directory within Azure Virtual Machines.
 Learn how to install Active Directory on a Domain Controller VM and join a Client VM to the Domain.
 Explore essential tasks such as configuring Remote Desktop and managing user accounts.
 Practice proper resource management by deleting the resource group and verifying its successful removal.<br />

 <h2>List Summary</h2>